ByteSizedIT/week6Suraj/README.md

 - Arrived at the conclusion that group coding was kewl
 - Finished acceptance criteria
 - Broke down issues into smaller ones

+#### Thursday
+(Before Lunch)
+- Create loop to validate user input 🤔🤔🤔
+- Worked in pairs of 3 with 10min rotations